-Our Zantac lawsuit lawyers at Riddle & Brantley are working tirelessly to investigate each claim and help as many people who may be affected by these dangerous substances as possible.
+Our Zantac lawyers at Riddle & Brantley are working tirelessly to investigate each claim and help as many people who may be affected by these dangerous substances as possible.

 There are no upfront costs or attorney fees unless you receive compensation.